JoshDoody/joshdoody.github.io/_posts/2017-08-23-how-to-answer-job-interview-questions.md

 ### Another look at our Software Developer example from earlier

-Before we wrap up, let's jump back to the software developer example we saw in the first part of the series.
+Before we wrap up, let's jump back to the software developer example we saw earlier.
 Now that you know how to use positioning to answer interview questions, see if you can spot the need and how the developer describes the solution when asked "Why should we hire you?"

 > “You’re transitioning your application to Ruby on Rails, and I’ve been using Ruby on Rails for production client projects for two years.
 I can save your team a lot of time because I can start writing production code right away.”

+You're, your, I've, I, your, I.

 Do you see it now?
+This answer is much more focused on the company and their needs.

 The most urgent need this developer identified was a big transition to a new technology.
 The developer could directly help address that need because he had a few years' experience with that specific technology.

 All he had to do was tell the interviewer how he could help meet that need.